Maggie-XShen/smc-in-a-box/README.md

 ### 2. Prepare config file and input file

 Each client, server, and output party needs a config and input file before running.
 Example configs are in client_template.json, server_template.json, and outputparty_template.json.
-Scripts for batch generation are in each party's scripts/generator directory.
+Scripts for batch generation of config file and input file are in each party's scripts/generator directory.

 Client Config Example
 ```